 Recommended reading: Our extensive list of day trips from Berlin!

 While the city’s beauty suffered during the Soviet occupation (as did many cities in Germany), massive restoration efforts took place after the fall of the Berlin Wall through generous wealth transfers from the West and also a private donation of $650,000 US from an anonymous donor.
 Some believe that it was actually Nicolas Cage (yes!) who donated the cash, as he’s known to be such a huge fan of Görlitz.
-The city’s classic beauty was even noticed by Hollywood, garnering it with the nickname “Görliwood” after movies like The Reader, The Book Thief, Grand Budapest Hotel, Around the World in 80 Days, and Inglourious Basterds were all filmed there.
+The city’s classic beauty was even noticed by Hollywood, garnering it the nickname “Görliwood” after movies like The Reader, The Book Thief, Grand Budapest Hotel, Around the World in 80 Days, and Inglourious Basterds were all filmed there.

 As the Old Town is quite small, it’s easy to explore and get lost in the narrow alleys and cobblestoned streets to experience Görlitz’s history.